commfish/BSAI_crab_assessments/SMBKC/smbkc_20/retrospective_model_1/README.md

 NOTE: check on ssb output. only has 41 years instead of 42 - crab year so 1978 to 2018 does not included projection for 2019/20

+# Summary files / figures
+Summarized data is saved in teh combined_data folder (which really should be combined results **FIX**).

+Files with results in one file are "ssb_all.csv" and "summary.csv" See R code "summary_figures_analysis.R" for more details